 strategies for a developing world…

-Tag archive for ‘relief’
+Tag Archive for ‘relief’

 What do we do as individuals in response to distress calls?